Nonreciprocal Bistability in Coupled Nonlinear Cavity Magnonics: Magnonic nonreciprocity with magnon driving

-To elucidate the impact of the magnon driving field on the magnon number, we illustrate the relationship between the magnon number and various parameters with different $P_m$ in Figs.~(\ref{fig6})-(\ref{fig9}).
-Figure \ref{fig6} shows that the magnon number displays nonreciprocal bistability in the presence of the magnon driving field.
-For the weak power ($P_m=1$), a dim nonreciprocal bistability for the magnon number can be predicted [see Fig.~\ref{fig6}(a)].
-With increasing the power of the magnon driving field, the nonreciprocity becomes more pronounced and stronger [see Fig.~\ref{fig6}(b)-\ref{fig6}(d)].
-Further, we find that the range of the input power for observing the nonreciprocity is broaden.
-By investigating the magnon number with the frequency detuning in Fig.~\ref{fig7}, it can be seen that the magnon number behaves nonreciprocally in the red-detuned regime ( $\Delta>0$) in the presence of the magnon driving field ($P_m\neq 0$), while it behaves reciprocally in the blue-detuned regime ($\Delta<0$).
-Figure \ref{fig7} also reveals that the stronger power of the magnon driving field can give rise to a stronger nonreciprocity, via boosting (suppressing) the magnon number caused by the driving field on the MC (PDC).
-In Fig.~\ref{fig8}, we plot the magnon number as a function of the magnetic field $H$ with different powers of the magnon driving field.
-Obviously, the visible nonreciprocity can only be observed in the region of $H<365$ mT, assisted by a strong power of the magnon driving field such as $P_m=50$ mW [see Fig.~\ref{fig8}(c)] or $P_m=100$ mW [see Fig.~\ref{fig8}(d)].
-In the opposite region, the magnon number behaves reciprocally.
-We further dipict the magnon number with the Kerr coefficient in the presence of the magnon driving field in Fig.~\ref{fig9}.
-Clearly, the magnon number responding to the driving field on the PMC (MC) increases (reduces) and has a significant redshift (blueshift) with increasing $P_m$.
-This indicates that a strong nonreciprocity can be produced by using the powerful magnon driving field.
+To elucidate the impact of the magnon driving field on the magnon number, we illustrate its dependence on various system parameters for different driving powers $P_m$ in Figs.~\ref{fig6}-\ref{fig9}.
+Figure~\ref{fig6} shows that the magnon number exhibits nonreciprocal bistability in the presence of the magnon driving field.
+For weak driving ($P_m = 1$~mW), a weak nonreciprocal bistability can be observed [Fig.~\ref{fig6}(a)].
+As the power of the magnon driving field increases, the nonreciprocity becomes more pronounced [Figs.~\ref{fig6}(b)-\ref{fig6}(d)], and the range of input power over which nonreciprocity is observed is broadened.
+Figure~\ref{fig7} shows the magnon number as a function of frequency detuning $\Delta$.
+In the presence of the magnon driving field ($P_m \neq 0$), the magnon number behaves nonreciprocally in the red-detuned regime ($\Delta > 0$) but remains reciprocal in the blue-detuned regime ($\Delta < 0$).
+Moreover, stronger magnon driving powers further enhance the nonreciprocity by boosting (suppressing) the magnon number induced by the driving field on the MC (PDC).
+In Fig.~\ref{fig8}, we plot the magnon number as a function of the magnetic field $H$ for different magnon driving powers.
+Noticeably, significant nonreciprocity is observed only in the region $H < 365$~mT when assisted by a strong driving field, e.g., $P_m = 50$~mW [Fig.~\ref{fig8}(c)] or $P_m = 100$~mW [Fig.~\ref{fig8}(d)], while the magnon number behaves reciprocally in the opposite region.
+Finally, Fig.~\ref{fig9} depicts the magnon number as a function of the Kerr coefficient in the presence of the magnon driving field.
+It is clear that, with increasing $P_m$, the magnon number driven by the PDC (MC) is enhanced (suppressed) and experiences a significant redshift (blueshift).
+These results indicate that a strong nonreciprocity can be effectively realized by employing a sufficiently powerful magnon driving field.